 Another year, another Hacktoberfest, another haphazard participation, and – as usual – another blog post a little bit late.
 Still, better late than never!
 And the event has become such a phenomenon that I am happy that I did finish the challenge (or like DigitalOcean calls it – the celebration)!…Continue reading Hacktoberfest 2020

-Like a lot of the more frequent readers of this blog know, I generally work in proprietary – that is, non-open-source – projects.
+As a lot of the more frequent readers of this blog know, I generally work on proprietary – that is, non-open-source – projects.
 Whenever I do have some time to dabble in OSS, it’s usually for a hobby.
-This time around, I’ve been really struggling to find the time to contribute to open-source projects.
-Last year I had just had a baby – so it’s not like I was sleeping anyway.
-I was able to submit a few useful scripts, bugfixes and documentation improvements during…Continue reading Another year, another Hacktoberfest (2019)!
+This time around, I’ve been really struggling to find the time to…Continue reading Another year, another Hacktoberfest (2019)!

 This post is about the Hacktoberfest event in 2018.
 I contributed to Microsoft’s repositories and a couple of other ones – and it was a lot of fun!
 Wow – I’m quite behind on this post, but thought it’s worthwhile to give credit where credit is due.
-Even if that credit comes woefully slowly!
-In 2018, Microsoft took part in DigitalOcean’s Hacktoberfest-challenge.
-Designed to encourage Open Source -contributions in a playful and gamified manner (in addition to being a lighthearted marketing campaign, of course), it’s a…Continue reading #Hacktoberfest 2018 – a fun way to encourage Open Source contributions!
+Even if that credit…Continue reading #Hacktoberfest 2018 – a fun way to encourage Open Source contributions!